junwatu/color-detection-openai/blogs/README.md

 }
 ```

 The save data function will be executed on the server route `/process-image` after the color analysis of the image.
-This means that every time a user captures an image, it will be automatically sent to the server and the resulting data will be saved to the database.
+Every time a user captures an image, it will be automatically sent to the server and the resulting data will be saved to the database.

 ```js
 app.post('/process-image', async (req, res) => {